-27. Exchange rate fluctuations in various currencies in which we do business could negatively impact our business, financial condition, cash flows and results of operations.
+28. Exchange rate fluctuations in various currencies in which we do business could negatively impact our business, financial condition, cash flows and results of operations.

 Although our reporting currency is in Indian Rupees, we transact a significant portion of our business in several other currencies, primarily US Dollars and Euro.
-For six months ended September 30, 2020, Fiscal 2020, 2019 and 2018, our revenue from operations from outside India as a percentage of revenue from operations were 54.86%, 53.82%, 56.27% and 60.80%, respectively.
+For Fiscal 2021, 2020, and 2019, our revenue from operations from outside India as a percentage of revenue from operations were 56.12%, 53.82%, and 56.27%, respectively.

 The exchange rate between the Rupee and foreign currencies has fluctuated significantly in the past and may continue to fluctuate in the future.
 Any significant appreciation of the Rupee (in case of exports) and depreciation of the Rupee (in case of imports) against foreign currencies in which we do business can fundamentally affect our competitiveness in the long-term.
 As our financial statements are presented in Indian Rupees, such fluctuations could have a material impact on our reported results.
-While imports offer us a partial hedge, we are still exposed to the fluctuation in currencies and for the Fiscal 2020 our net loss on foreign currency transactions including those on finance cost amounted to \gtrless 0.23 million which amounted to 0.01% of our revenues from operations.
-For the period ended September 30, 2020, Fiscal 2019 and 2018, foreign exchange differences (net) including those on finance cost amounted to \gtrless 71.50 million, \gtrless 49.36 million and \gtrless 58.34 million and constituted 3.18%, 0.55% and 0.74% of our revenue from operations, respectively.
+While imports offer us a partial hedge, we are still exposed to the fluctuation in currencies and for the Fiscal 2021 foreign exchange differences (net) included in other income and exchange difference regarded as an adjustment to borrowing costs included in finance costs amounted to ₹ 100.32 million which amounted to 1.63% of our revenues from operations.
+For Fiscal 2020, and 2019, foreign exchange differences (net) included in other income and exchange difference regarded as an adjustment to borrowing costs included in finance costs amounted to ₹ (0.23) million, and ₹ 49.36 million and constituted (0.01%), and 0.55% of our revenue from operations, respectively.
 Our inability to efficiently manage such currency risk in future may have an adverse effect on our results of operations, cash flows and financial condition.

-28. Any downgrade in our credit ratings could increase our borrowing costs, affect our ability to obtain financing, and adversely affect our business, results of operations, cash flows and financial condition
+29. Any downgrade in our credit ratings could increase our borrowing costs, affect our ability to obtain financing, and adversely affect our business, results of operations, cash flows and financial condition

-Our Company currently has a credit rating of CARE BB; Stable issued by Care Ratings.
+Our Company currently has a credit rating of CARE BB; Stable i.e. moderate risk of default regarding timely servicing of financial obligations issued by Care Ratings.
+During a period of July 2017 to June 2019, the Company's credit rating had been downgraded to CARE D (indicating default or expected to be in default soon) on account of ongoing delays in servicing of its debt obligations.
 Our credit ratings, which are intended to measure our ability to meet our debt obligations, are a significant factor in determining our finance costs.
 The interest rates of certain of our borrowings may be significantly dependent on our credit ratings.
 A downgrade of our credit ratings could lead to greater risk with respect to refinancing our debt and would likely increase our cost of borrowing and adversely affect our business, financial condition, cash flows, results of operations and prospects.

-29. Our operations could be adversely affected by strikes, work stoppages or increased wage demands by our employees or any other kind of disputes with our employees and contract labour.
+30. Our operations could be adversely affected by strikes, work stoppages or increased wage demands by our employees or any other kind of disputes with our employees and contract labour.

-As of January 31, 2021, we employed 1,804 employees.
+As of June 30, 2021, we employed 1,815 employees.
 While we consider our current labour relations to be good, we cannot assure you that we will not experience disruptions in work due to disputes or other problems with our work force, which may adversely affect our ability to perform our obligations for the projects.
 Further, our employees are currently not part of any trade union.
 If our employees were unionized, there is no assurance that we will be able to negotiate a favourable wage settlement agreement.